zemolino/zemolino/README.md

 - 👋 Hi, I’m @zemolino
 - 👀 I’m interested in Security, Automation, ...
-- 🌱 I’m currently working on Zscaler integration with Azure Sentinel and its Kusto Query Language, ...
-- 💞️ I’m currently collaborating with a great team!
 - 📫 How to reach me?
 Here you go: zemolino[at]hotmail.com

 <!---